jaipal24/JAVA-Codes/README.md

-# This Repository contains the collection of java programs that i have practiced.
+# This Repository contains the collection of java programs.